 Max Donley, MBA

-Executive Vice President, Internal Operations and Strategy
+Executive Vice President, Operations and Strategy

 Max Donley most recently led Human Resources, Information Technology and Facilities at Senseonics.
 Prior to that, Max was Executive Vice President of Global Human Resources, Information Technology, and Corporate Strategy at Sucampo Pharmaceuticals until its acquisition in February 2018.
 Prior to that, Max served as Executive Vice President, Human Resources and Corporate Affairs at MedImmune, where he provided business-integrated leadership and delivered professional tools, programs and services to optimize MedImmune’s human capital investments worldwide.